How to make your own thick pumpkin puree, straight from a pumpkin instead of a can! Avoid having watery puree with this trick!

 - Once the pumpkin has drained as much as needed place in a bowl and stir together.
 Place pumpkin in containers to freeze or refrigerate until needed.

-And in case you’re looking for some pumpkin inspiration here are some of my favourite pumpkin recipes.
+And in case you’re looking for some pumpkin inspiration here are some of my favorite pumpkin recipes.
 And stay tuned for next week for some more pumpkin recipes!